Iorana

 We had a very early start this morning, departing from our Santiago hotel at 6:55 to get to the airport and fly to Rapa Nui.
 We flew on a 787 Dreamliner, my first time on this plane.
 Instead of window shades, they have buttons under the windows that allow you to darken them or “open” them.
 Other than that, it’s an airplane.

 We landed at the airport here early this afternoon after a 5 1/2 hour flight (it’s two hours earlier here than in Santiago).
-We were greeted by our local guide, Tongariki, who presented each of us with a lei, and we rode in a van to our hotel, dropped our bags, and headed to a nearby restaurant for a lunch of scrumptious tuna and cheese empanadas.
+After we gathered our luggage, we met our local guide, Tongariki, who presented each of us with a lei, and we rode in a van to our hotel, dropped our bags, and headed to a nearby restaurant for a lunch of scrumptious tuna and cheese empanadas.

 Then we visited two extraordinary sites: the extinct Rano Kau volcano, and the Orongo ceremonial village.

-Rapa Nui (literally “Big Rapa” to distinguish it from another island called Rapa that is, apparently, smaller) was formed from three volcanoes, all of which have been extinct for over 200,000 years.
+Rapa Nui (literally “Big Rapa” to distinguish it from another island called Rapa that is, apparently, smaller) took shape from three volcanoes, all of which have been extinct for over 200,000 years.
 They form the three vertices of the triangular-shaped island.
 Rano Kau is at the southwestern tip.

 The crater at Rano Kau